 |mesos://HOST:PORT||Connect to the given Mesos cluster.
 The host parameter is the hostname of the Mesos master.
 The port must be whichever one the master is configured to use, which is 5050 by default.|

 For running on YARN, Spark launches an instance of the standalone deploy cluster within YARN; see running on YARN for details.

 If you want to run your job on a cluster, you will need to specify the two optional parameters to

 sparkHome: The path at which Spark is installed on your worker machines (it should be the same on all of them).

 jars: A list of JAR files on the local machine containing your job’s code and any dependencies, which Spark will deploy to all the worker nodes.
 You’ll need to package your job into a set of JARs using your build system.
 For example, if you’re using SBT, the sbt-assembly plugin is a good way to make a single JAR with your code and dependencies.

 If you run

-spark-shell on a cluster, any classes you define in the shell will automatically be distributed.
+b.jar on its classpath.
+In addition, any new classes you define in the shell will automatically be distributed.

 Resilient Distributed Datasets (RDDs)